gilmana/Gilman_earning/README.md

 Assignments are created by myself and Dave Beck and will be completed by me for the purpose of my own independant learning.

+The python tutorials are a collection topics that I am laerning about - with guiding resources taken from the internet.